MicrosoftDocs/power-automate-docs/articles/create-generative-actions.md

 [!INCLUDE[cc-preview-features-definition](includes/cc-preview-features-top-note.md)]

-Generative actions are a new type of automation that is authored, tested, and executed through an AI runtime.
+Generative actions are a new type of action that is authored, tested, and executed through an AI runtime.
 Generative actions can simplify and accelerate the automation process by reducing the need for specifying the action sets and sequencing to execute.
 Generative actions can also adapt to changing scenarios and data sources by leveraging the AI runtime's intelligence and reasoning capabilities.
 Generative actions can handle complex and dynamic tasks that involve multiple steps, conditions, loops, branches, and integrations.

 [!INCLUDE[cc_preview_features_definition](includes/cc-preview-features-definition.md)]